skirtles-code/vue-examples/docs/patterns/global-properties.md

 - Integration with Vue Devtools.
 - You don't have to maintain the code yourself.

-So if you need a reactive, central store for your state, you should probably be using either Vuex or Pinia.
+So if you need a reactive, central store for your state, you should probably be using either Pinia or Vuex.

 ## Global mixins